 A young peasant girl, Giselle, is in love with Albrecht, a Duke who hides his title and his engagement to another.
 When Giselle discovers he has deceived her, she is driven to madness, and dies of a broken heart.
 Late at night, the Wilis gather by her grave, ready to welcome her into their fold as the vengeful spirits of betrayed brides, who force men to dance to their death.
 Will Giselle’s love protect Albrecht from his fate?

-Moving from the sunny optimism of Giselle’s idyllic village life to a moonlit world of mystery and menace, Mary Skeaping’s production of Giselle features some of ballet’s most dramatic scenes and otherworldly images.
+From the sunny optimism of Giselle’s idyllic village life to a moonlit world of mystery and menace, Mary Skeaping’s enthralling production features some of ballet’s most dramatic scenes and otherworldly images.

-Adolphe Adam’s score, performed live by English National Ballet Philharmonic, sets the scene for an atmospheric and ultimately heartbreaking performance.
+Adolphe Adam’s lush score, performed live by English National Ballet Philharmonic, sets the scene for an atmospheric and ultimately heartbreaking performance.

 Act I: a pleasant valley in Germany

 It is the vintage festival, when the villagers gather to drink the new wine.
 Today, the celebration will be at the cottage of Giselle, a beautiful and innocent peasant girl.

 Giselle has fallen in love with Albrecht, Duke of Silesia, who, disguised as a peasant, courts her.
 Hilarion, a gamekeeper who is in love with Giselle, suspects the true identity of his rival, and soon finds out that Albrecht is not the peasant he claims to be.

 Villagers return from the fields to celebrate the grape harvest and join in a dance with Giselle and Albrecht.
 Giselle’s Mother, Berthe, is worried that Giselle’s passion for dancing may be the death of her delicate daughter, who will then fall under the spell of the Wilis, vengeful spirits of virgin-brides who have been abandoned before their wedding night.